 This corruption can lead to the wrong instructions being executed, or control structures that govern how memory is assigned to programs being altered – the latter case can be used by a normal program to gain kernel-level privileges.

-The Project Zero team has now built two working exploits that successfully hijack control of many x86 computers running Linux, and say they could do the same with other operating systems.
+The Project Zero team has now built two working exploits that successfully use the aforementioned technique to hijack control of x86 computers running Linux, and say they could do the same with other operating systems.
+This work is based on research [PDF] by Kim et al at Carnegie Mellon University and Intel.

 The proof-of-concept exploit code flips bits in RAM to alter the page tables for a process, allowing an attacker to gain access to all physical RAM including the kernel's.
 From this point, memory protection mechanisms and other security measures can be bypassed, and structures within the operating system tampered with to take over the machine.